-The objective of teaching Yoga and rehabilitation subject to students is to provide them with knowledge about the principles of Naturopathy that are compatible to Yoga therapy.
-The students will be able to integrate Naturopathy with Yoga for recovering from a disease sooner.
-Students will be able to understand and prescribe the line of treatments employed for relieving the common disease conditions.
+Sr. No. At the end of semester, student will be able: CO 1 To describe various naturopathy practices, their principles and methods.
+CO2 To impart the principles of Naturopathy that are compatible to Yoga therapy.
+CO3 To integrate Naturopathy with Yoga for recovering from a disease sooner.
+CO4 To understand and prescribe the line of treatments employed for relieving the common disease conditions.